Home Loan Experts

 You may have enough equity in your home to help you buy several investment properties, provided you know how to access it.

-If you’ve owned your home for a few years, then the payments you’ve made on the principal of your loan, and any increase in the value of your home, will have built up your equity.
+If you’ve owned your home for a few years, then the payments you’ve made on the principal, and any increase in the value of your home, will have built up your equity.
 You can access the equity and leverage it to buy your next investment property.

 To do this, you can either use a home equity loan or a cash-out refinance.
 Your larger portfolio can then build more equity and boost your rental returns.
 Remember, however, that there are many things you’ll need to do to be a successful owner of an investment property.
-Make sure your tenants are happy, boost the value of the property through smart renovations and make sure you get regular property valuations done, especially if the market is experiencing a boom.
+Keep your tenants happy.
+Boost the value of the property through smart renovations, and make sure you get regular property valuations, especially if the market is experiencing a boom.
 For more on owning an investment property, visit our guide here.

 2. Increase Your Savings